Why consider having a destination wedding?

 Carry your dress on

 Many brides take their wedding dress on the plane as carry-on luggage, but BE SURE it is an approved size, as some airplanes do not have extra room for oversized carry-on pieces.
-It is advised to make arrangements with the airline in advance.
 Some airlines allow the large "coat closets" in the first-class cabin area to be used for bridal gown storage, please check with the flight attendant for assistance.

 Rent the tux there

 Tuxedos can be brought along, but are usually rented at the wedding location (check with your resort).
 If you are bringing a rented tuxedo, have one of your guests bring it back and return it for you.